S0J-FE18-10 - Rotary tool Vevor - Free user manual and instructions

 a) Ensure the switch is in the off position before inserting battery pack.
 Inserting the battery pack into power tools that have the switch on invites accidents.

 that can make a connection from one terminal to another.
-Shorting the battery terminals together may cause burns or fire.
+Shorting the battery terminals together may cause burns or a fire.

 5) Safety instructions for all operations